fleming79/echo-kernel/README.md

 uv run pip download --platform pyemscripten_2026_0 --only-binary=:all: --python-version=3.14  --no-deps -r site/embed-wheels.txt --dest site/files/wheels
 ```

-#### Piplite/micropip
+#### Pip/micropip

-Piplite is not implemented for this kernel. micropip can be used instead.
+Pip is implemented in async-kernel and is directly available as the magic '%pip'.

 ## Contributing